jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 how to run tests automatically
 ********************************************************************************************

 I can use `pytest-watch`_ to run tests automatically.
-It is a `Python program`_ that automatically runs pytest_ any time a Python_ file in the folder it is watching changes, this means it will run the tests for me every time I make a change.
+It is a `Python program`_ that automatically runs pytest_ any time a Python_ file_ changes in the folder_ it is looking at, this means it will run the tests for me every time I make a change.

-pytest_ is a `Python package`_ like unittest_, it is not part of the `Python standard library`_.
+pytest_ is a `Python package`_ like unittest_, it is not part of the `Python standard library`_

 I type it in the terminal_

 .. code-block:: shell
   :emphasize-lines: 1